-3 Tips to Protect Corporate (and Personal) Data from Cyber Theft
+3 Tips to Protect Data from Cyber Theft

 You Don't Know What You Don't Know (About Cybersecurity)

-Checking email from your smart phone while boarding a plane or confirming your business account balance from your iPad in the back seat of a cab are common practices these days.
+Checking email from your smart phone while boarding a plane or confirming your business account balance from your iPad in the back seat of a cab still happen, even in 2020!

 Everywhere we go, our data travels along in the form of a laptop or various smart devices(including smart watches).
-More employees work from remote locations or travel for business than ever before.
+More employees work from remote locations in 2020 and yes, business travel is still a thing.

 The PROMOrx team works with the most innovative tech companies and cybersecurity experts in the world.
 A client, who is a financial crimes investigator shared why she's puzzled more aren't ordering these cybersecurity giveaways.
 She owns a usb data blocking adapter personally and expressed shock that more people weren't using them and how many don't know about them.